 The amount of essence you have is determined by your Level and Essence Mastery skill.
 When you make a creation, you spend some essence, and your maximum amount of essence goes down by the cost of the creature.
-If you have 100 essence and make a creation that costs 40, you can have at most 60 essence until the creation dies.
+If you have 100 essence and make a creation that costs 40, you can have at most 60 essence until the creation dies or you absorb it.